What is Freedom of Information?

 What are the associated costs?

-The Freedom of Information Act prescribes that requests for access to documents be accompanied by a $27.90 application fee.
+The Freedom of Information Act prescribes that requests for access to documents be accompanied by a $29.60 application fee.
 Northern Health will waive the application fee for those in possession of a Pension or Healthcare Card if they provide a photocopy (front and back) of their card when making the request.
 Further processing charges may still apply.